Token Vesting & Cliff Accounting: Recognising the Expense Over the Schedule (2026)

 Practical guidance

-- Recognise from grant over the service period — a cliff does not defer the cost.
+- Recognise from grant over the service period; a cliff does not defer the cost.

-- Model forfeitures/leavers under the service-condition rules.
+- Model forfeitures and leavers under the service-condition rules.

-How Wag3s helps
+How Wag3s supports the recognition

 Further reading